Arctic Tale: Message

+Reception

 Awards and nominations

 Arctic Tale was nominated for the Panda Award 2008 which was given at the Wildscreen Festival 2008 in Bristol.

 It was nominated for the Genesis Award in Los Angeles, "celebrating media celebrating animals".

-Home video release
+Home media

-This film was released on standard DVD, HD DVD, and Blu-ray on December 4, 2007.
+This film was released on DVD, HD DVD, and Blu-ray on December 4, 2007.

 Soundtrack

 The soundtrack album for Arctic Tale includes the following tracks: